Latch/openkit/documentation/partner_backend.md

 		* `error="extensibility_error" error_description="UNAUTHORIZED"`: Email account is not authorized or doesn't exist.

-			⇒ Check if the email has been configured in Mission Control or programatically via User Kit API.
+			⇒ Check if the email has been configured in Mission Control or programmatically via User Kit API.

 		* `error="extensibility_error" error_description="USER_ACCOUNT_NOT_ACTIVE"`: Email account exists, but is not active.